NHDNUG/nhdnug.github.io/README.md

 If you'd like to make a change, please, make a pull request.

+**Up next: September meetup — "You Should Probably Be Using IAsyncEnumerable" on Thursday, September 17!**

 There's a couple things you should probably read though - especially if you're developing on Windows:
 * [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/) - This will get you up and running with the GitHub Pages framework.
 Very Helpful.
 * [Jeckyll Docs](http://jekyllrb.com/) All the info you need to get productive in jekyll